SORPC Members: $225 Non-members: $250

 What to bring:

-Bring along 2 to 3 small leather hard pieces to decorate.
+Bring along several small leather hard pieces to decorate.

 Wear enclosed shoes, bring an apron, small towel, visual diary, pencil and take away mug.